aankur/garage/doc/drafts/k2v-spec.md

-The result is a list of length the number of searches, that consists in for each search a JSON object specified similarly to the result of ReadIndex, but that lists triples within a partition key.
+The result is a list of length the number of searches, that consists in for each search a JSON object specified similarly to the result of ReadIndex, but that lists triplets within a partition key.

 The format of returned tuples is as follows: `{ sk: "<sort key>", ct: "<causality token>", v: ["<value1>", ...] }`, with the following fields: